ztlevi/ML_101/ML_Questions.md

 ## How to Prevent Overfitting

-Detecting overfitting is useful, but it doesn’t solve the problem.
+Detecting overfitting is useful, but it doesn't solve the problem.
 Fortunately, you have several options to try.

 Here are a few of the most popular solutions for overfitting: